Contributor: Wilmington Treatment Center clinical content team member Hugh C. McBride

 Yes, this is the hard part.
 Depending upon the degree and type of debt that you have amassed, following your plan may require minor sacrifices or major lifestyle changes.
 Regardless, it is the “one step at a time” roadmap that will guide you out of financial devastation and into a debt-free future.

-Step 6: Continue to Get Help
+Step 6: Continue to Get Help for Gambling

 On their own, getting out of debt and recovering from an addiction can both be immense challenges.
 Together, they can verge on the overwhelming.
 Thus, it is important that you not try to accomplish either of these tasks on your own.